HISTORIC FORMULA JUNIOR

 From 1958 to 1963 Formula Junior replaced the motorcycle engined 500 cc F3 cars as the stepping-stone to Formula 1.
 It was the brainchild of Italian Count ‘Johnny’ Lurani and provided for 1.0 or 1.1 litre production engines, and gearboxes in mini Grand Prix chassis.
 In its short 6 years, the design span covered the major progression of racing car evolution from ladder frame front-engined cars, through space frame cars with proprietary suspension like the Alexis HF1 [still raced today by FJHRA Co-ordinator Duncan Rabagliati], rear engined spaceframe’s such as the Coopers, to the full monocoque of the Lotus 27.
 Jim Clark, John Surtees, Jochen Rindt, Mike Spence, Mike Hailwood, Graf Wolfgang Von Trips, Gerhard Mitter, Lorenzo Bandini, Peter Revson, Giancarlo Baghetti and Howden Ganley, were amongst the G.P.
 Stars who formulated their careers in FJ.
 Races were run from Estonia to Australia, Macao to Cuba, with hundreds of cars competing regularly across the USA and East and Western Europe.

 In 1975, Formula Junior was the first past formula to be revived as an historic series.
 The Formula Junior Historic Racing Association (“FJHRA”) was established in 1993.
 In 1995, the FIA Lurani Trophy for FJ cars became the first FIA Championship to be run by its own organisation.
-In 1997 the Formula Juniors first raced at Monaco and it was one of the closest races of the day and FJ have been competitors there since that time with a fantastic array of beautiful cars, recreating the era of the 1959-1963 era of Grand Prix Monaco Junior, and we feature again during the Diamond Jubilee years, starting with the front engined Juniors in 2016.
+In 1997 the Formula Juniors first raced at Monaco and it was one of the closest races of the day and FJ have been competitors there since that time with a fantastic array of beautiful cars, recreating the era of the 1959-1963 era of Grand Prix Monaco Junior, and were again featured with the front engined Juniors in 2016.

 Since 1998, Formula Juniors have raced annually at the Goodwood Circuit Revival Meeting and from 2014 also on rotation with F3 1000, at the revived Goodwood Members Meeting.

-The 2016 Goodwood Revival will feature Front Engined FJ for the Chichester Cup.
+The 2018 Goodwood Revival will feature Rear Engined Disc Braked FJ for the Chichester Cup.

 In all Championship races there are 9 FJ categories, which score points equally: